Tajikistan

 United Arab Emirates

-The United Arab Emirates (UAE) is a dynamic player in the dairy industry, leveraging advanced technologies and strategic trade positions to navigate its challenging climate.
-With key market players and a focus on innovation, the UAE is both a significant importer and an emerging exporter in the region.
+The United Arab Emirates is a key player in the global dairy industry, leveraging advanced farming techniques and strategic trade positions to boost local production and exports.

 United Kingdom

-The United Kingdom is a major player in the global dairy industry, producing approximately 15 billion liters of milk annually from around 1.8 million dairy cattle.
-The industry is characterized by a well-developed processing sector, significant export and import activities, and a focus on sustainability and innovation.
+The United Kingdom is a key player in the global dairy industry, producing approximately 15 billion liters of milk annually.
+The UK dairy sector is marked by robust production, advanced processing capabilities, and a dynamic export-import balance.
+Despite challenges, the industry shows resilience and adaptability, contributing significantly to both domestic and international markets.

 United States of America